Agriculture Management Technician

 Work with agricultural scientists in plant, fiber, and animal research, or assist with animal breeding and nutrition.
 Set up or maintain laboratory equipment and collect samples from crops or animals.
 Prepare specimens or record data to assist scientists in biology or related life science experiments.
 Conduct tests and experiments to improve yield and quality of crops or to increase the resistance of plants and animals to disease or insects.

 Select and breed animals according to their genealogy, characteristics, and offspring.
 May require knowledge of artificial insemination techniques and equipment use.
 May involve keeping records on heats, birth intervals, or pedigree.
+Excludes “Nonfarm Animal Caretakers" (39-2021) who may occasionally breed animals as part of their other caretaking duties.
+Excludes “Animal Scientists" (19-1011) whose primary function is research.

 Disclosure: